codewithdaniel1/foodNetworkAutomationProject/README.md

 Here is how you can run my test locally:

-clone my repo
+Clone my repo:

     git clone https://github.com/danielpeng95/foodNetworkAutomationProject.git

-In your terminal type
+In your terminal type:

     npm i
     npm run test

-This will run all 3 PARTS of my Automation
+This will run all 3 PARTS of my Automation!